-Eric recently laid out a seventeen-step guide to becoming a professional triangle player in a blog post for the

-	symphony.
-Among gems like “don’t mess up!” he set out a whole new way of seeing how the triangle fits into an orchestra,
+Eric recently laid out a 17-step guide to becoming a professional triangle player in a blog post for the symphony.
+Among gems like “Don’t mess up!,” he set out a whole new way of seeing how the triangle fits into an orchestra, tonally.

-	tonally.

-	I contacted Eric to find out more about the underdog instrument of the classical world and why everyone should cut it
+I contacted Eric to find out more about the underdog instrument of the classical world and why everyone should cut it some slack.

-	some slack.

 Noisey: So Eric, is the triangle really that hard to play?

 Eric: Yes and no. My first experience of playing triangle was in the Naples Philharmonic Youth Orchestra.
 About six months into my newfound orchestra experience, we were playing an orchestral piece that had only a single triangle note in the entire percussion part.
 This forte (loud) note was wedged between literally hundreds of bars of rest, which makes it harder to count.
 So I managed to lose count, played the note with a 1 in 950 chance of being right, and sat down in my chair, thinking about what an idiot I was.
 The conductor didn't stop; I don't think he even knew.
 But it didn't matter to me.
 We never went back to that spot in rehearsal that day, so I just didn't get to play.
 I thought, "I drive here on the weekend, further than anybody else by a landslide, just to get to this damn rehearsal and sit here like an idiot."
 I left that rehearsal and never came back.

 Yeah, I let the triangle get the best of me.
 I didn't come back to it until college.
 Now that I'm a professional, that piece still presents the same danger.
 If I play that piece again and I miss that note in a concert, I still get paid the same, but the embarrassment of it being wrong is still there.